Chief Executive Officer – Dr Cathy Wilkinson

 Professor Rebekah Brown

 Professor Brown is also a Director of the RISE (Revitalising Urban Settlements and their Environments) Program, focused on South East Asia and the Pacific, which is funded by the Wellcome Trust.
-She was formerly the Chief Research Officer at the Cooperative Research Centre for Water Sensitive Cities and a Professor of Environmental Sociology at Monash University.

 Professor Brown holds a Bachelor of Civil Engineering (Honours) from Monash University and a PhD in Environmental Studies from the University of New South Wales.
 Professor Brown was also a member of the EPA Interim Advisory Board and Science, Engineering and Health Committee.